Lucha Reyes (Peruvian singer)

-Lucila J. Sarsines Reyes (July 19, 1936 – October 31, 1973), was a Peruvian performer and one of the most respected singers of her country, one of Peru's most famous Afro-Peruvian personalities as well as a symbol of Peruvian nationalism both in Peru and to expatriates.
+Lucila Justina Sarcines Reyes (July 19, 1936 – October 31, 1973), was a Peruvian performer and one of the most respected singers of her country, one of Peru's most famous African-Peruvian personalities as well as a symbol of Peruvian nationalism both in Peru and to expatriates.
 She was also known by the pseudonyms "La Morena de Oro del Perú", given to her by Augusto Ferrando, and "La Reina de la Popularidad".
 She is well known for her voice and her music has gone through history as some of the best in the history of Peruvian music.

 History

 Born to a poor family in the capital, Lima, Reyes was one of sixteen siblings.
-Her father, Tobias Sarsines, died after she turned six months old.
+Her father, Tobías Sarcines, died after she turned six months old.
 Reyes spent much of her childhood living away from her immediate family.
 She sold newspapers and lottery tickets to survive.
 Her house burned down, and she went on to live at a Catholic church.

-As a child, Reyes met Pitito Perez, a famous Peruvian singer of the era.
-Perez liked her voice and invited her to join him in a duo.
+As a child, Reyes met Pitito Pérez, a famous Peruvian singer of the era.
+Pérez liked her voice and invited her to join him in a duo.
 The duo was named Lucha y Juan.
 The duo gave Reyes the opportunity to be heard on national radio stations.
-Lucha Reyes debuted in a show named El Sentir de los Barrios (or "The way the Barrio/People Feel") singing the cultural standard "Abandonada" of Sixto Carrera, a song with lyrics that resembled her own experiences on the streets.
-She eventually joined the controversial music group Peña Ferrando of Augusto Ferrando (1919-1999).
+Lucha Reyes debuted in a show named El Sentir de los Barrios (or "The way the Neighborhoods Feel") singing the cultural standard "Abandonada" by Sixto Carrera, a song with lyrics that resembled her own experiences on the streets.
+She eventually joined the controversial music group Peña Ferrando of Augusto Ferrando.

 Lucha Reyes was briefly married to a policeman.

 Art

-Reyes acted sporadically in theater plays around Lima and would later go on to act in a movie named Una Carta al Cielo ("A Letter to Heaven") of Salvador Oda, about a boy whose dead mother (voiced-over by Reyes) would speak to him.
+Reyes acted sporadically in theater plays around Lima and would later go on to act in a movie named Una Carta al Cielo ("A Letter to Heaven") by Salvador Oda, about a boy whose dead mother (voiced-over by Reyes) would speak to him.
 Lucha performed in various acts, living on art in a bohemian style, and produced music favored by the military nationalist government, who encouraged the diffusion of the Peruvian cultural expressions through mass media.

-In 1970, helped by Nilo Marchand, manager of the record label FTA (Fabricantes Te'cnicos Asociados), Reyes recorded her greatest success, "Regresa" ("Come Back") of Augusto Polo Campos, a number one international hit.
-On the success of "Regresa," Reyes recorded her first LP and, soon after, began her only international tour.
+In 1970, helped by Nilo Marchand, manager of the record label FTA (Fabricantes Técnicos Asociados), subsidiary company of RCA, Reyes recorded her greatest success, "Regresa" ("Come Back") by Augusto Polo Campos, a number-one international hit.
+On the success of "Regresa", Reyes recorded her first LP and, soon after, began her only international tour.

 Last days

 She was diagnosed with tuberculosis and diabetes.
 The diabetes left her blind.
 She had cardiac complications and alcoholism.

 Lucha Reyes asked composer Pedro Pacheco to write "Mi Última Canción" ("My Last Song").
 On October 30, 1973, one day before her death, she sang "My Last Song" at a well-known local radio broadcasting station.
-On the following day, October 31, 1973, Lucha Reyes, "La Morena de Oro del Perú" (Peru's Black Woman of Gold) died.
-She is buried in the "Cemetery the Angel" in Lima.
+On the following day, October 31, 1973, Lucha Reyes, "La Morena de Oro del Perú" (Peru's Golden Black Woman) died.
+She is buried in El Ángel Cemetery in Lima.